-- promote, both internationally and within Canada, Canadian-bred and/or Canadian-owned American Quarter Horses
+- promote, both internationally and within Canada, Canadian-bred and/or Canadian-owned American Quarter Horses; and

 In keeping with this mandate, the CQHA joined Equestrian Canada under Catagory C (National Equine Affiliate Organizations), which permits participation and a voice in the affairs of Canada’s only national equine body recognized by the federal government, to deal with issues and legislation affecting horse ownership.
 Some of these important issues are:

 - taxation, (including GST)